aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 Congratulations!
 You successfully implemented and tested binary decoding for AWS IoT Core for LoRaWAN.

-Now you can configure the processing of the decoded data by adding further actions to the AWS IoT Rule `samplebinarytransform_TransformLoRaWANBinaryPayload_sample_device`, for example actions to to:
+Now you can configure the processing of the decoded data by adding further actions to the AWS IoT Rule `samplebinarytransform_TransformLoRaWANBinaryPayload_sample_device`, for example actions to:

 - Store the data in Amazon Timestream, DynamoDB or S3
 - Send a message as an input to AWS IoT events